junzhaohu/project/final project outline.md

 ========================================================
 Topic Name: How to avoid incovenience in taking flight.

-Below is the link for the data, I downloaded data for October, November and December of 2013.
+Below is the link for the data, I downloaded data for November and December of 2013.

 I am interested in several things: